 2. Finding committed talent.

 “You can easily find talented individuals anywhere.
 But talented individuals who will align with the company’s culture, your vision, and be willing to go through difficult challenges with you, work with you, and make things better for the company, those individuals are hard to find.”

-Indeed, Symph is blessed to have found and to be working with a passionate and dedicated team who not only report to duty, do their jobs, and go home, but are actually one with the company in striving to achieve its vision of changing the world, each in their own way that fits into our bigger picture perspective.
-One piece of advice Dave would give companies who also desire to find this kind of team members is to look for referrals from the current team.
+Symph is blessed to have a passionate and dedicated team that is one with the company in striving to achieve its vision of changing the world, each in their own way that fits into our bigger picture perspective.

 3. Dealing with clients.